 In 2017, his series YONKEROS received solo exhibitions at the New England School of Photography and at the Center for Photography Woodstock.
-It is was also included in the traveling exhibition “Confluencias” organized by PhotoEspaña at SESC Vila Mariana in Sao Paulo, Brazil and at Casa de las Americas, Madrid.
+Also in 2017, twelve works from his series The Street Becomes were included in the exhibition “nasty women / bad hombres” at El Museo del Barrio.

 In 2014, he was awarded a Smithsonian Institution Artist Fellowship and was also nominated for a 2015 USA Artists Fellowship.

 In 2013, his first monograph Yonkeros was published by La Fabrica Editorial (Madrid).
 Also, in 2013 he was nominated for the Prix Pictet and awarded an NFA Fellowship from the National Association of Latino Arts and Cultures.

 In 2012, he was nominated for the Santa Fe Prize in Photography and was also one of fifteen artists in the United States nominated for the Smithsonian American Art Museum's Contemporary Artist Award.